trvrbrdgs/Crowdfunding_ETL/README.md

 ---
 ## Step Seven: Drop unnecesssary columns
-After further review, decided to drop columns that were no longer relevant
+After further review, decided to drop columns that were no longer relevant Created new .csv file called "campaign.csv" using this cleaned data
 ![Drop irrelevant columns](Images/Drop_Columns.png)

 ---